-- The St Quintin and Woodlands Neighbourhood Plan is the second Neighbourhood Plan to pass a referendum successfully. - The Latimer Road Design Code SPD8, which was one of the actions coming from the Neighbourhood Plan, was published in draft for a sixweek public consultation from 8 April to 23 May 2021.
-The final SPD will be planned for adoption soon in September 2021. - Redevelopment at this site was approved through a majority vote in the neighbourhood area and therefore enjoys local support as part of the neighbourhood plan process.
+- The St Quintin and Woodlands Neighbourhood Plan is the second Neighbourhood Plan to pass a referendum successfully. - The Latimer Road Design Code SPD8, which was one of the actions coming from the Neighbourhood Plan, was published in October 2021. - Redevelopment of the Latimer Road site was approved through a majority vote in the neighbourhood area and therefore enjoys local support as part of the neighbourhood plan process.
 It is also an example of the type of windfall site that might come forward as part of the sites survey action. - The Latimer Design Code SPD was the product of joint working between the Council and the St Quinton and Woodlands Neighbourhood Forum to provide a design code on how to successfully deliver mixed business uses (B1/B2/B8) and Residential (C3) in Kensington.
 We consider that this project provides a case study of best practice in terms of delivering design codes.

-Council to adopt Latimer Road Design Code SPD in Autumn 2021.
+Council to apply the Latimer Road Design Code SPD in determining relevant planning applications.